 Should I throw away the mouldy comb?
 I don’t know.

-OCTOBER 07, 2015: I don’t worry about mouldy comb anymore.
+October 15th, 2015: I don’t worry about mouldy comb anymore.
 If I found a frame like this today, I’d scrape up the mouldy bits because most likely the honey underneath is fine.
-Then I’d like the bees eat the honey and clean up the comb.
+Then I’d let the bees eat the honey and clean up the comb.
 It would have to be pretty awful looking comb for me to throw it away.